hanimnzra/event-countdown/README.md

-# birthday-countdown
+# anniversary-countdown
-A simple birthday countdown using JavaScript, HTML and CSS.
+A simple anniversary countdown using JavaScript, HTML and CSS.